tomrannosaurus/vasc/README.md

 Completeness: 0.9398982080777898
 ```

 First we note that we are able to produce the exact values cited by the original authors in Figure 3, confirming our correct implementation of the algorithm.
 By examining the latent representation of the data, we are exploring how VASC is mapping the scRNA-seq data into a the 2-dimensional latent space.
-It is remarkably able to retain more than 92% of the information in just two latent dimensions.
+It is remarkably able to retain more than 92% of the information from over 25,000 genes in just two latent dimensions.
 However, we do note that as with all neural networks these results are somewhat volatile with respect to the local optima in the non-convex space as well as highly sensitive to hyperparameters.
 Extensive experimentation was required to produce this result.
+Lastly, VASC was the slowest of the three tested algorithms, by a wide margin.